TritonDataCenter/rfd/rfd/0007/README.md

 of the zone.
 However, the default non-global zone configuration will be disabled.

+As part of this, we'd like to explore what it means to have these events be able to be delivered to a per-zone sysevent; however, it is not a required part of this project at this time.

 ### LLDP parameters

 From surveying several implementations and deliverables of LLDP daemons,